TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 {! include-markdown "../../includes/cf/radarr-movie-versions-imaxe-noremux.md" !}

-Note: The `Advanced Audio` Custom Formats aren't used in the HD Bluray + WEB profile, as HD Bluray Encodes do not often come with HD audio.
+Note: The `Audio Formats` Custom Formats aren't used in the HD Bluray + WEB profile, as HD Bluray Encodes do not often come with HD audio.
 If you want HD audio, we would suggest going with a Remux or UHD Encode.

 ---